coherenza/gebouwenpaspoort-webui/README.md

 # Deploying

+Deployment of the web UI now happens automatically at https://app.netlify.com/.
+Jan has the account on Netlify.
+Netlify watches changes on https://github.com/coherenza/gebouwenpaspoort-webui.

-Deployment now happens automatically, but you could copy the contents of the `dist` directory into `/var/www/gbp`.
+Alternatively, you could copy the contents of the `dist` directory into `/var/www/gbp`.

-The front-end was hosted on Github pages, on [https://gbp2.pandata.nl].
-A new version is built and deployed upon pushing to master.
-See the [.github/deploy.yml]

 ## Blue / Green deployment